inBeat/inbeat-website/content/top-influencers/instagram/gaming/_index.md

 ---
-title: Top 10 Gaming Instagram Influencers In 2023
+title: Top 10 Gaming Instagram Influencers In 2024
 description: >-
-  Find top gaming Instagram influencers in 2023.
-Most popular hashtags: #christmas #christmastime #christmastree.
+  Find top gaming Instagram influencers in 2024.
+Most popular hashtags: #gaming #nintendo #pokemon.
 platform: Instagram
-hits: 4374
+hits: 4930
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: Discover the best Instagram profiles on inBeat.
-text_bottom: Our database has 4374 Instagram influencers like this for you to pitch.
+text_bottom: Our platform has 4930 Instagram influencers like this for you to pitch.
 profiles:
   - username: "videogamesmedia"
     fullname: >-